AyoubMounim/PokerBot/README.md

 In the current version of the program, the play mode is barely functional and will be properly implemented in the future.
-This current version also supports one sigle method of hand ranking, namely by computing the *effective hand strength*, and that is the only output of the program when suggesting what the player should do.
-The successive vertion will have more choices of hand ranking and will have a more extensive and useful output.
+This current version also supports one sigle method of hand ranking, namely by computing the *effective hand strength*, which is also the only output of the program when suggesting what the player should do.
+Successive versions will have more choices of hand ranking and will provide more extensive and useful outputs.

+## References

+* Computer Poker: A Review, J. Rubin and I. Watson